rpearsondev/CodedUI.jQueryExtensions/README.md

 ```

 #Features
-CodedUI.jQueryExtensions will automaticaly include a jQuery script into the page if one does not already exist.
+CodedUI.jQueryExtensions will automatically include a jQuery script into the page if one does not already exist.

 What configuration does it require?
 -----------------------------------